skiadas/WebAppsCourse/notes/custom_events.md

 There are two versions of this technique:

 - The **observer pattern**, where objects can register to trigger a function when some "event" happens to another object.
 As a real-life example, we advisors have effectively registered with the registrar's office to receive an email if a student changes advisors.
 This is not something that the student needs to act on in any particular way.
-It just happens.
+It just happens when the student triggers their "change advisor" method.
 - The **publish/subscribe pattern**, which effectively uses a single global communications system: You can *subscribe* to listen to an event with a given "name".
 Then you get notified when any other part of the application *publishes* an event with the given name.
 Imagine somehow being able to tell your email system to "send me a link whenever any news articles show up that mention Computer Science and my name".

 More formally, we could say that *the Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified automatically*.
+This is a *runtime* dependency, not necessarily a source-code dependency.

 #### Javascript implementation